phoenixRobotic/firebird/README.md

     ````
 4. Run Plato

     Now, the examples on the Plato repository README should function.
+Keep in mind that the samples should be run using Python 3, not Python 2.

 ## Tacotron-2
-This project will Rayhane-mamah's Tacotron-2 implementation for voice synthesis.
+This project will use Rayhane-mamah's Tacotron-2 implementation for voice synthesis.
 The repository can be found [HERE](https://github.com/Rayhane-mamah/Tacotron-2).

 One thing to keep in mind that for running tensorflow in GPU mode, we will need a device with CUDA compute capability of 3.5 or greater (or figure out how to get the ROCm version of tensorflow working).
 In practice, this refers to the GK110 GPU (e.g. GTX 780, Tesla K20, etc) and above.

 ## To Do List
-- obtain database for GCC faculty and make csv to provide to Plato
-- investigate implementing docker for automating testing
+- Produce GCC Faculty Information CSV for Plato.
-- rewrite software block diagram
+- Update software block diagram.
-- obtain hardware block diagram
+- Update hardware block diagram.
+- Document and Publish mods to InMoov parts.
-- update inventory list
+-

+## Note Regarding Licenses
+- Plato Research Dialogue System: See Repo.
+- Tacotron-2: MIT
+- InMoov: CC BY-NC 3.0